 SELECT title, SUM(requests) requests FROM `lab.pageviews_2019*` WHERE wiki = "en" AND REGEXP_CONTAINS(title, 'Red.*t') GROUP BY title ORDER BY requests DESC

 You can filter the tables more selectively with the _TABLE_SUFFIX pseudo column.
-This query will limit to tables corresponding to April 10.
+This query limits to tables corresponding to April 10.

 SELECT title, SUM(requests) requests FROM `lab.pageviews_2019*` WHERE _TABLE_SUFFIX BETWEEN '0410' AND '0410_9999999' AND wiki = "en" AND REGEXP_CONTAINS(title, 'Red.*t') GROUP BY title ORDER BY requests DESC